All Episodes

 He supported gun legislation.

-I mean, I'm really trying to see how this guy is any different than someone who's affiliated with like move on.org.
+I mean, I'm really trying to see how this guy is any different than someone who's affiliated with like moveon.org.

 This guy is a liberal up and down.

-And uh when I vote in 2012, I don't want to have to choose between tyranny and diet tyranny.
+And when I vote in 2012, I don't want to have to choose between tyranny and diet tyranny.

 You know, my family came here in the 1730s.

-My relatives were friends with Madison and several presidents, and I'm not about to watch my country go to crap while some liberal gets nominated on the Republican ticket again, because I guarantee you people will stay home.
+And I'm not about to watch my country go to crap while some liberal gets nominated on the Republican ticket again.

-People did it when McCain was elected or nominated, they stayed home because they weren't about to vote for somebody like that.
+They stayed home because they weren't about to vote for somebody like that.

 This guy is no different.

-Wait a minute, why would the Republican establishment want somebody just like Obama?
+Why would the Republican establishment want somebody just like Obama?

 Because they're all liberals, too.